santoshreddy-1362004/resumebuilder/README.md

 ### Data and Caching Strategy

 - MongoDB stores users and resume documents
-- Upstash Redis stores cached read payloads
+- Upstash Redis stores cached read payloads and reduces repeated database reads
 - `getOrSetCache` is used for profile and resume reads
 - Cache keys are invalidated on create/update/delete write operations
 - Redis failures gracefully fall back to database fetches

+### Redis Caching Layer (Highlighted)

+- Redis is used in user profile and resume retrieval paths to improve API responsiveness.
+- Cache TTL is controlled at the key level (`300s` default, custom TTL where needed).
+- Write operations invalidate affected keys to avoid stale reads.
+- The backend includes a dedicated health endpoint (`/api/redis-health`) for connectivity verification.

 ### File Upload Pipeline